math-geec/HDR-UK/README.md

 php artisan test
 ```

-Notes:
+**Notes:**
-- For local development with PHP 8.5 you may see a deprecation warning about `PDO::MYSQL_ATTR_SSL_CA`.
+For local development with PHP 8.5 you may see a deprecation warning about `PDO::MYSQL_ATTR_SSL_CA`.
 This repository suppresses E_DEPRECATED at the CLI and HTTP entry points to avoid noisy startup messages (`backend/artisan` and `backend/public/index.php`).
 This is a development convenience — in production prefer upgrading vendor code or adjusting PHP error reporting centrally.
-- Seeding is idempotent: the seeders use `firstOrCreate` to avoid unique constraint failures when run multiple times.

 **API Endpoints**
 - `GET /api/events` — list events (JSON)